 The phone numbers can look so different that the buyer may be unsure whether the phone number is correct.
 Assume your potential customer doesn’t know these things and walk them through it.
 That way they’ll feel more relaxed and think your company is helpful.

-A few more useful pointers to help with translating your contact us page
+More useful pointers to help you translate your contact page

 Avoid confusion with personal identity numbers